 Component expressions represent the structure of a page in the Atomic Section Model.
 They list atomic sections in the order in which they appear in the page, and indicate whether the sections are in a sequence, selection, iteration, or aggregation.
 A sequence of sections p1 and p2 is represented in the output of my tool by p1.p2, and it indicates that atomic section p2 follows p1 in the page.
 A selection of sections p1 and p2 is represented by p1|p2, and indicates that either p1 or p2 will be displayed when the page is rendered in the browser, but not both.
 An iteration of section p1 is represented by p1*, and indicates that section p1 will be displayed consecutively an arbitrary number of times.
 Finally, an aggregation of sections p1 and p2 is represented by p1{p2}, and indicates that p2 is included as part of p1.

 The most difficult hurdle to overcome in the design of the ASM tool was how to generate a component expression for a given page.
 The tool can handle a combination of HTML, Ruby, and JavaScript in an ERB file, but it requires the Ruby to be valid.
-This seems a reasonable requirement since if a page in the web application being tested has invalid Ruby, the web application will generate an error when that invalid Ruby code is reached, and so my tool is still fulfilling its purpose of helping identify errors in the application.
+If a page in the web application being tested has invalid Ruby, the web application will generate an error when that invalid Ruby code is reached, so my tool is still fulfilling its purpose of helping identify errors in the application.
+Thus, it seems a reasonable requirement for the provided Ruby code to be valid.

 The tool must be able to identify where an ERB tag or an ERB output tag occurs in the file, and treat those differently than HTML or JavaScript.
 To know where these ERB tags occur, a custom grammar was written for ERB files using the Treetop gem.
 Treetop is described as "a language for describing languages" on its web site; it allows grammars to be written using Ruby code.
 My ERB grammar was built using parts of the RHTML grammar found in the Erector framework as well as parts of the complex_html grammar provided as a sample for Treetop use.